The Effects of Domestic Violence on Children

 Difficulty expressing anger is prevalent, as children are slowly being programmed to believe that acting out violently is a normal response mechanism.
 From prolonged exposure, they can also fall into deep depressive states.
-Guilt and shame can grip them so hard that they are unable to participate in outside activities or school work.
+Guilt and shame can grip them so hard that they are unable to participate in outside activities or schoolwork.

 Chronic stomach aches and headaches are a common symptom that many children who witness domestic violence episodes with regularity will experience.
 Sleep issues are also observed and can be attributed to their fear.

-In households where domestic violence is occurring there is an overwhelming chance that it will be passed on to the kids.
-In some cases the aggressor, usually the male role model, will begin to act out on their anger with the child.
+In households where domestic violence is occurring, there is an overwhelming chance that it will be passed on to the kids.
+In some cases, the aggressor, usually the male role model, will begin to act out on their anger with the child.
 Often times though it is the victim who out of frustration for her own sense of powerlessness will act out violently against the children in an effort to try and regain control of her own life.

 A sense of security and love is essential for a child to thrive.
 For those who live in this on-going state of turmoil, their emotional and mental growth can be stunted.
 For those children who are being exposed to violent acts at a very young age, speech is often delayed along with other essential cognitive skills like walking and eating on their own.
 It is not unusual to find children who witness domestic violence to still wet their beds, even as adolescence approaches.

 As they grow and begin to attend school, teachers will find that these students’ attention spans are short and that they have trouble expressing themselves.
 By being deprived of a home life that fosters healthy development, these kids can struggle with school, both academically and socially.
-They may mimic the behavior of the aggressor in their household and turn to bullying as a way to cope, or they could feel so victimized that they allow that trend to continue at school by becoming the target of other, overly aggressive children.
+They may mimic the behavior of the aggressor in their household and turn to bully as a way to cope, or they could feel so victimized that they allow that trend to continue at school by becoming the target of other, overly aggressive children.

 What Does the Future Look Like for Children Living With Domestic Violence?